Reed-CompBio/spras/docker-wrappers/OmicsIntegrator2/README.md

 The `winpty` prefix is only needed on Windows.

 ## Testing
+Test code is located in `test/OmicsIntegrator2`.
-The `input` directory contains test files `oi2-edges.txt` and `oi2-prizes.txt`.
+The `input` subdirectory contains test files `oi2-edges.txt` and `oi2-prizes.txt`.
-The Docker wrapper can be tested with the command
+The Docker wrapper can be tested from the root directory of this repository with the command
 ```
-python test-oi2.py
+python test/OmicsIntegrator2/test-oi2.py
 ```

 ## TODO